Spirochetes

 Answer:

-Congenital syphilis Clinical Features:
+Congenital Syphilis Clinical Features:

-• Hutchinson’s traid
+• Hutchinson’s triad

 • Hyperplasia of the incisor and molar teeth